What is OH&S?

 5 good reasons to promote work health and safety

 Even if it wasn’t a legal requirement, implementing health and safety policies would still be a wise idea for employers.
-Here are 5 ways that strong work health and safety policies can benefit your business.
+Here are five ways that strong work health and safety policies can benefit your business.

 1. It makes good business sense

-There’s no doubt that looking out for the health and safety of your employees is morally right in and of itself.
-However, there is also a strong business case for it.
-Having the best health and safety practices in place in your workplace can improve your business’ efficiency.
-This is because it reduces the risk of accidents, or worse, fatalities.
 Minimising the risk of accidents and fatalities is clearly good for your employees, but it also means that you avoid costly staff absences and compensation payments.
 Not only that, you also avoid paperwork and court cases, as well as damage to your reputation and higher insurance premiums.
 A strong work health and safety program is not merely an expense, it is a sound investment in your business.

 2. Improved recruitment and retention

-Having strong work health and safety policies and procedures in your business can help to reduce your staff turnover rate.
-Simply put, employees want to work for an employer that takes their health and safety seriously.
-So, investing in OH&S can have a big positive impact on your ability to attract and retain quality staff.
 When designing your work health and safety program, it’s important that you make training and education a key component.
 If you invest in developing your employees’ skills, not only will they work more efficiently and effectively, but they will also be more likely to want to build a long-term relationship with your business.
 Consider making your commitment to work health and safety a feature of your recruitment campaigns to attract and retain high-quality employees.

 3. Improved employee health and wellbeing

 Work health and safety is not limited to your employees’ physical safety.
 It includes managing psychosocial hazards, i.e., anything that can cause harm to your employees’ mental health.
 Psychosocial hazards may arise from the way in which work is designed or managed, the work environment, the work equipment or interactions and behaviours in the workplace.
 Among other things, they include job demands, such as long working hours, poor support, lack of role clarity, bullying and traumatic events.
-Implementing measures to improve the wellbeing of your employees is good for your bottom line.
-Research shows that happy employees take fewer sick days, have lower rates of burnout and perform better.
-Employee wellbeing is also associated with lower staff turnover.

 4. Increased productivity

-As indicated in the previous point, good work health and safety policies are associated with higher productivity.
+Good work health and safety policies are associated with higher productivity.
 While cutting corners with your WHS policies may seem like a good way to boost output in the short term, it doesn’t pay off in the long term.
 The resulting absenteeism, higher staff turnover and lower staff morale are all associated with lower productivity.
 Conversely, when your employees feel that you are looking out for their health and safety, it’s likely that they will be more productive and perform better in their work.

 5. It can give you a competitive edge